nwesterhausen/mcdata-to-json/doc/player_json.md

 ## Player Logs

 When mcdata-to-json parses the log files, as it finds entries that pertain to each player, it will write them down separately and these get combined in.
-See the information on the [log JSON](log_json.md) for more details.
+See the information on the [log JSON doc](log_json.md) for more details.